Two Steps from Heaven (TV series)

-Two Steps from Heaven is a 2016 Hong Kong modern television series directed by Joe Chan and written by Kwan Chung-ling and Cheng Sing-mo.
-Two Steps from Heaven premiered on 24 October 2016.
-The series stars Bosco Wong, Edwin Siu and Louis Cheung as a trio working in public relations.
+Two Steps from Heaven is a 2016 Hong Kong drama television series directed by Joe Chan and written by Kwan Chung-ling and Cheng Sing-mo.
+It premiered on 24 October 2016.
+The series stars Bosco Wong, Edwin Siu, and Louis Cheung as a trio working in public relations.

-Katy Kung won Best Supporting Actress at the 2016 TVB Anniversary Awards for her role as Carmen Ching Sze-yu.
+Katy Kung won Best Supporting Actress at the 2016 TVB Anniversary Awards for her role in the show.

 Synopsis

 In the public relations (PR) industry, "the three musketeers" Sheldon Chun (Bosco Wong), Sean Fung Chik-yin (Edwin Siu) and Tim Yau (Louis Cheung) are known for their sharp wit and ability to defuse PR crises.
 As owners of their PR company, The Rainmakers, they often rub elbows with upper-class people.
 Sean re-encounters his ex-girlfriend Max Koo Sing-sheung (Priscilla Wong) and reconciles with her.
 Motivated by greed and ambition to make it to the top, Sheldon befriends Sing-sheung, who is the illegitimate child of real estate mogul Koo Fuk-sang (Pat Poon).
 Sean believes that he and Sing-sheung will be happy together this time, but Sing-sheung has plans to help herself and her brother Ted (Billy Luk) claim their share of their father's real estate empire.